keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

 }

 // --------------------
-// OBSERVE/WATCH PHASE: Observe the current state of the cluster.
+// OBSERVE/WATCH STAGE: Observe the current state of the cluster.
 Add a watch to observe
 // artifacts w/in the customer resource
 // --------------------
 func add(mgr manager.Manager, r reconcile.Reconciler) error {